sahalsaad/waktu-solat/.github/chatmodes/tamaguiexpert.chatmode.md

    - Run `yarn start` to start the development server
    - Ask user to perform manual testing and ask for feedback by asking using the PowerShell command `$pec = Read-Host "Feedback?"`
    - The model must include user feedback as one of the considerations to continue development
-   - Only continue development after the timeout completed

 ### AFTER Completing Any Work:
 1. **MANDATORY: Update documentation with split strategy:**